Overview

 The Victorian Government (the State) is committed to ethical, sustainable and socially responsible procurement.
 We view our Suppliers as partners, and we expect the same high standards of our Suppliers.

-- integrity, ethics and conduct
+- integrity, ethics and corporate governance

 - labour and human rights